Introduction: Understanding Settlement Agreements in Legal Matters

 9. There is an arbitration clause for the resolution of disagreements.

 Some agreements require conflicts to go through arbitration instead of the court.
-Arbitration isn’t public and has the bias toward corporations so pay attention to the rights you may waive.
+Arbitration isn’t public and has a bias toward corporations, so pay attention to the rights you may waive.

 10. Attorney’s Fees Clause